Intimate Partner Violence

 - Identifying with or mirroring behaviors of the abuser.

-Comparison of Report Factors And Demographic Profiles of Children Associated With Abuse/Neglect Reports Accepted During SFY2012 - 2015 With And Without Indicators of Intimate Partner Violence - 2015 With and Without Indicators of Intimate Partner Violence
+- Comparison Of Report Factors And Demographic Profiles Of Children Associated With Abuse/Neglect Reports Accepted During Sfy2012 ‐ 2017 With And Without Indicators Of Intimate Partner Violence

 - In Connecticut, there are approximately 20,000 family violence incidents annually resulting in at least one arrest.